vvilliscool/Company_broke/README.md

 4. change lab type, replace 0 to mean of land price and qcut 10

 all of these try two (1. original land price 2. logged land price)

+2022-11-09
+1. add more continuous features and removes some features(existed)